ginawelsh/RAGTinyLlama/README.md

 # Exploring Retrieval-Augmented Generation with TinyLlama
-A repository for our Information Retrieval Group Project (the ChatBot Baddies).
+A repository for the Uppsala University Information Retrieval Course Group Project.
 In this project, we explore how well TinyLlama works in an information retrieval setting.

 ## Our key research questions: